 Deviations from the original

 We made several adjustments to the original’s method and design to adapt the study to an online Qualtrics data collection.
-We further simplified the questionnaire format, and improved on the study design.
+We further simplified the questionnaire format and improved the study design.

+In the original study’s Experiment 2, the authors manipulated controllability information and created three outcomes: i) neutral control condition with no information on stigma onset controllability, ii) stigma controllability information and iii) stigma uncontrollability information.
+Thus, researchers could conduct a between-subject comparison and contrast the three conditions against one another in testing the effects of controllability information on the participants’ perceptions of stigmas.
+However, the original study balanced the controllability/uncontrollability conditions by evenly mixing controllability and uncontrollability stigma information in the two information conditions.
+This meant that in practice, participants were randomly assigned to one of the following three conditions: 1) neutral control condition, 2) seven stigmas described as controllable and the other seven described as uncontrollable, and 3) the stigmas described in #2 as controllable described as uncontrollable and vice versa.
+Such created a within-subjects design in which participants in the experimental condition were exposed to two outcomes from manipulation, i.e., stigma controllability information and stigma uncontrollability information.
+Stigma ratings in the control condition were therefore analyzed separately from the two experimental conditions with controllability information.
+In sum, there was no true comparison between the control condition and experimental conditions, as the display of the stigmas in each condition did not reflect the between-subjects design created from manipulating controllability information.
+Building on constructive peer-reviewer’s feedback, we improved the experimental design per reviewer feedback to test for the causal effects of controllability information on perceptions of stigmas.
+In our study, the IV controllability information was truly between-subjects (i.e., participants either received no information, they received information that depicted all conditions as onset controllable, or information that depicted all conditions as onset uncontrollable).

-In the original study’s Experiment 2, the authors generated twelve varying questionnaire formats based on three order factors: 1) stigma display order, 2) dependent variable display order, and 3) balancing the controllability and uncontrollability information manipulation for stigmas.
-They concluded no support for order having any impact on the results.
-This meant that there was no true randomization of stigma display order, and using the original’s experimental design in controllability information display resulted in specific stigmas to be contrasted against specific others with regards to controllability information (see summary in Table 1).
-We conducted a full randomization of the stigmas order, we followed the original’s design in fixing the display of the controllability/uncontrollability information in the two information conditions as in the original, and we fixed the order of the dependent variables to be consistent across all stigmas for all participants.
+The authors of the target article generated twelve varying questionnaire formats based on three order factors: 1) stigma display order, 2) dependent variable display order, and 3) balancing the controllability and uncontrollability information manipulation for stigmas.
+They concluded no support for display order to have any impact on the results.
+This meant that there was no true randomization of stigma display order, and using the original’s experimental design in controllability information display resulted in specific stigmas to be contrasted against specific others regarding controllability information (see summary in Table 1).
+We conducted a full randomization of the stigmas’ display order and fixed the order of the dependent variables to be consistent across all stigmas for all participants.

-We made changes to the questionnaire to address study design issues and to verify the robustness of the original study.
+We made changes to the questionnaire to address study design issues and verify the original study's robustness.
 We summarized these modifications in Table 1.
-The target’s description of the scales did not match with the scale use findings reported in Experiment 1.
-The original study indicated a 9-point scale, which did not match the reported stats, and we decided to follow the description.
-In addition, in our instructions we added a specific clarification instructing participants that ratings should be made in consideration of other US Americans with a particular condition, as perceived stigma onset controllability could vary across different countries and cultures.
-Lastly, we specified that controllability ratings pertained to onset-controllability, as the original study did not specify to participants whether the judgments pertained to onset-controllability or offset-controllability.
+To illustrate, one of the design issues was that the target’s description of the scales did not match the reported findings.
+Specifically, the original study indicated a 9-point scale, which did not match the reported statistics, and we decided to follow the description.
+In addition, in our instructions, we added a specific clarification instructing participants that ratings should be made in consideration of other US Americans with a particular condition, as perceived stigma onset controllability could vary across different countries and cultures.
+We also specified that controllability ratings pertained to onset-controllability, as the original study did not specify to participants whether the judgments pertained to onset-controllability or offset-controllability.